marufke1/Shell-script--project/README.md

 **DESCRIPTION FOR 4th SCRIPT:** There are different types of process running on the machine if we want to find out very specific process running on the machine - in this case we are looking for all the ec2 -user process is running and the output will be printed out only with the process id of the ec2- user.

+**DESCRIPTION FOR VARIABLE SCRIPT:** In shell scripting, a variable is a symbolic name that represents or refers to a value.
+Variables can hold various types of data such as strings, integers, floating-point numbers, boolean values, and more.
+They provide a way to store and manipulate data within a script.
+In most shell scripting languages like Bash, variables are typically defined without specifying their data types explicitly.
+Variables are defined using an assignment operation, and their values can be accessed or modified using the variable name preceded by a dollar sign $.
+Here's a basic syntax for defining a variable:

+**name="xyz"
+echo "My name is $name"**